Rumas97/Covid-Travel-Advice/README.md

   - renders /verify-entries.hbs

-- POST /user-entries/:id/delete ASK LUIS --> What's up with Verify?
-How do we do it?
+- POST /user-entries/:id/delete

   - params:
     - id
   - redirects to /verify-entries.hbs

+- POST /user-entries/:id/verify //Use method findByIdAndUpdate()
+  - params:
+    - id
+  - redirects to /verify-entries.hbs REDIRECT TO THE ROUTES NOT THE HB FILES

 **covid-info.routes.js** (Shows info for a single country page)